-The function can be saved to USB stick as table, as well as read via any of the digital interfaces.
-In remote control, the function can't be loaded or controlled.
+The function can be saved to USB stick as table after every calculation, as well as read via any of the digital interfaces.

 From the screen where the XY function generator is controlled manually (start/stop), you can go back to the first screen of PV table function and use the formerly locked touch area to save the table to USB drive.
 In order to do so, follow the on-screen instructions.
 The table can be used to analyze the values or to visualize it in Excel or similar tools.